Prayer Time Dubai For October 2024 | Namaz Timings

 Prayer Timings in Dubai For February 2024

-In April 2024, Dubai combines modern allure with timeless traditions, creating a harmonious blend of old and new.
-With the calls to prayer, the Muslim population in Dubai celebrate and spends the month of April in moments of reflection and connection.
-Muslims who faithfully observe the daily Islamic prayer times in Dubai always double-check the monthly timetable in advance.
-Hence, we’ve compiled a list of prayer timings in Dubai for April 2024.
+In October 2024, Dubai combines modern allure with timeless traditions, creating a harmonious blend of old and new.
+With the calls to prayer, the Muslim population in Dubai celebrate and spends the month of October in moments of reflection and connection.
+Muslims who faithfully observe the daily Islamic prayer “Namaz” always double-check the monthly timetable in advance.
+Hence, we’ve compiled a list of prayer time Dubai for October 2024, which includes Fajr, Dhuhr, Asr, Maghrib, and Isha prayer time.

-• The Sunrise prayer time will range from 5:40 am to 6:00 am over the month.
+• The Sunrise prayer time in Dubai will range from 6:10 am to 06:25 am over the month.

-Prayer Timetable as Per Islam for April 2024
+Namaz / Prayer Timetable as Per Islam for October 2024

 Date